-Data for June 2021 is currently unavailable due to recent HSE cyber-attack.
-2. Number of beds subject to delayed transfers of care What does this mean for me?
+2. Number of beds subject to delayed transfers of care

-Delayed Transfer of Care: A patient who remains in hospital after a senior doctor (consultant or registrar) has documented in the healthcare record that the patient care can be trasnferred.
+Delayed Transfer of Care: A patient who remains in hospital after a senior doctor (consultant or registrar) has documented in the healthcare record that the patient care can be transferred.
 This indicator is used to assess quality of care, costs and efficiency, and is also used for health planning purposes.

 Target: There is no hospital-level target associated with this indicator